sXrja/nrc-server-mappings/README.md

 # nrc-server-mappings
 Official Server Mappings for the NRC.
-Used for pretty Servers :)